-- 1. To install the driver on an existing operating system, see Installing the Driver on an Existing Operating System on page 62. - 2.
-To install Linux drivers that persist across kernel updates, see Installing Linux Drivers with Dynamic Kernel Module Support on page 85.
+- 1. To install the driver on an existing operating system, see Installing the Driver on an Existing Operating System on page 65. - 2.
+To install the Linux drivers from source with Dynamic Kernel Module Support (for persistence across across kernel updates), download the Linux Driver Source Code package from the support page for your product at start.adaptec.com, then follow the instructions in the embedded Readme.